lucky-wolf/DW2-XL/README.md

   - Removes unnecessary dependencies in the tech tree to make it easier to research what you want
     - For example - it is not necessary to research all of the "standard" tech in addition to your racial bonus technology in order to get to some upper level technology.
 Rather, yours will either eventually give you that opportunity directly, or it has been extended to give you an equivalent end-game version that is every bit as powerful.
   - Removes all of the research bonus requirements from tech, which gives a more even playing field for all races.
-    - For example, the Boskara have a -20% research malus, which slows them down, but doesn't randomly preclude them from overcoming that with perseverence.
+    - For example, the Boskara have a -20% research malus, which slows them down, but doesn't randomly preclude them from overcoming that with perseverance.
 - Moves most of the real decisions about which direction to go in research starting around the third level of tech, instead of the first two levels.
   - This lends itself to starting games where empires have some worlds already, but aren't then gifted a massive volume of tech.
 Rather, they have enough to have expanded, but the core decisions about each empire are yet to be encountered, making playing a game with this advanced start more replayable and fun.
 - Tech costs scale better as the game progresses